Vice President of Transmission Project Development

 Gerald Deaver manages regional transmission organization membership and participation for the Transmission business unit at Xcel Energy.
 He has extensive legal experience in all phases of state utility regulation.

 Deaver joined Xcel Energy in 2009 and has more than 25 years of experience in legal and regulatory issues, and in finance, in the electric utility industry.
-Previously, he worked for Avista Utilities (first as an account/rate case witness and later managing financial analysis and claims/damages), and in the legal departments of Kansas Gas & Electric Co., Long Island Lighting Company, the New York Independent System Operator and Allegheny Energy.
+Previously, he worked for Avista Utilities (first as an account/rate case witness and later managing financial analysis and claims/damages), and in the legal departments of Kansas Gas & Electric Co., Long Island Lighting Co., the New York Independent System Operator and Allegheny Energy.

-COUNSEL, ADVISOR to WIRES
+Counsel, Advisor to WIRES